Table of Contents

 Instructions

 • Stir in the flour and cook for 1 minute.
-Stir in the broth, soup, cooked chicken, and thyme.
+Stir in chicken broth or stock, cream of chicken soup, cooked cubed chicken, and fresh thyme.
 Bring to a boil and cook for 1-2 minutes.
-Remove from heat and stir in the quarted biscuits.
-Pour into a 9x13 baking pan.
+Remove from heat and fold in the quartered biscuits.
+Leave some dough pieces to add on top.
+Pour into a 9×13 baking pan.

 • Bake for 15 minutes or until hot and bubbly and biscuits are golden.
 Let stand for 5 minutes.
 This dish will thicken as it cools.